return42/sphkerneldoc/linux_src_doc/security/apparmor/include/context_h.rst

 Members
 -------

-profile
+label
-    the current profile   (NOT NULL)
+    the current label   (NOT NULL)

 onexec
     *undescribed*

 previous
-    profile the task may return to     (MAYBE NULL)
+    label the task may return to     (MAYBE NULL)

 token
-    magic value the task must know for returning to \ ``previous_profile``\
+    magic value the task must know for returning to \ ``previous``\

 .. _`aa_task_ctx.description`:

 Description
 -----------

-Contains the task's current profile (which could change due to change_hat).
+Contains the task's current label (which could change due to change_hat).
 Plus the hat_magic needed during change_hat.

 .. _`aa_task_ctx.todo`: